hendriks73/ffsampledsp/README.md

 Its main purpose is to decode audio files or streams to signed linear pcm.

-FFSampledSP makes use of the ["tagtraum FFmpeg package"](http://www.tagtraum.com/ffmpeg)
+FFSampledSP makes use of the ["tagtraum FFmpeg package"](http://www.tagtraum.com/ffmpeg).

 Binaries and more info can be found at its [tagtraum home](http://www.tagtraum.com/ffsampledsp/).

-## Warranty

-This library comes with absolutely no support, warranty etc. you name it.
-Please see LICENSE.txt for licensing details.

 ## Build